Are Maine Coon Cats Good Hunters

 Prey Drive

-Even a cat with excellent speed and intelligence will not make a great hunter without the desire to hunt.
+One of the most vital of the Maine Coon hunting skills is their high prey drive since cats with excellent speed and intelligence will not make a great hunter without the desire to hunt.

 Breeds with low prey drives, such as Persians, are much more interested in sleeping or cuddling than hunting.